PhD in Counselor Education and Supervision – Quantitative

 What Is a PhD in Counselor Education and Supervision?

-Part of Grand Canyon University’s College of Doctoral Studies, the Doctor of Philosophy (PhD) in Counselor Education and Supervision degree program is intended to prepare graduates to work as counselor educators, supervisors, researchers and practitioners in academic and clinical settings.
+Part of Grand Canyon University’s College of Humanities and Social Sciences, the Doctor of Philosophy (PhD) in Counselor Education and Supervision degree program is intended to prepare graduates to work as counselor educators, supervisors, researchers and practitioners in academic and clinical settings.
 The standards for this program are intended to accommodate the unique strengths of students seeking to enhance their leadership and counseling skills.
-Students will be able to employ quantitative methodology to design, collect and analyze information in alignment with conducting a scholarly dissertation.
+As a doctoral student, you will have the opportunity to employ quantitative methodology to design, collect and analyze information in alignment with conducting a scholarly dissertation.

 Doctoral students pursuing GCU’s quantitative PhD will focus on analyzing events by interpreting numeric data, whereas students pursuing GCU’s qualitative PhD will focus on analyzing how and why people think, believe and behave a certain way.
-To complete the research for a quantitative PhD, students will develop expertise in the creation of a sampling plan and in the collection of data.
-They will then use statistical tools to clean and analyze data, as well as assess reliability.
-Once their research has concluded, they will present their results in a written report.
+To complete the research for a quantitative PhD, you can develop expertise in the creation of a sampling plan and in the collection of data.
+You will then use statistical tools to clean and analyze data, as well as assess reliability.
+Once your research has concluded, you will present your results in a written report.

-Skills You Will Develop in the Counselor Education and Supervision PhD Program
+Skills You Can Develop in the Counselor Education and Supervision PhD Program

-Students pursuing their PhD in Counselor Education and Supervision are taught by seasoned experts in the field of counseling education.
-This 65-credit program allows students to study ethics and morality, discuss educational philosophies and models of adult learning, explore the basic components of quantitative research design, interact with statistical tests and statistical analysis software in the context of designing a quantitative research study, address social justice concerns, engage in the supervised practical application of previously studied theory and more.
-To graduate from this program, students must pass courses including:
+When you pursue a PhD in Counselor Education and Supervision, you are taught by knowledgeable faculty in the field of counseling education.
+This minimum 65-credit program allows you to study ethics and morality, discuss educational philosophies and models of adult learning, explore the basic components of quantitative research design, interact with statistical tests and statistical analysis software in the context of designing a quantitative research study, address social justice concerns, engage in the supervised practical application of previously studied theory and more.
+To graduate from this program, you must pass courses including:

 • Advanced integrated theories and practices